MontgomeryLab/RNA-integrate/Markdown_Pipeline/README.md

 Execution of the pipeline can take up to several minutes depending on the complexity of the experiment and/or the level of customization.

+:warning: Note that viewing the html output file in a browser window may take some time.
+If the browser asks to kill the page, choose to wait for the page to load.
+This is normal.

 ## Installation

 This pipeline has been developed and tested with R version <strong>4.1.2</strong>.
 Several packages are required in order to execute the pipeline.
 These packages will be installed if necessary within the markdown code, but note that some packages may be difficult to install if version inconsistencies and dependency issues arise.
 For troubleshooting, we suggest trying to install any troublesome packages individually within R studio.
 We recommend using BioConductor for installing packages like <strong>tximport and DESeq2</strong>.
 To install a package individually, use the following command in R: